zhaoshitian/LeX-Art/README.md

 </div>

-This is the official repository for **LeX-Art: Rethinking Visual Text Generation from Complex Glyph Modules to Scalable High-Quality Data Synthesis**.
+This is the official repository for **LeX-Art: Rethinking Text Generation via Scalable High-Quality Data Synthesis**.

 ### 🌠  **Key Features:**